 If you’re off work looking after your child and not paying National Insurance contributions, claiming Child Benefit will ensure you get credits towards your State Pension.

 If you don’t claim, you might also miss out on:

 - other benefits such as Guardian’s Allowance

-So don’t be put off by all the press surrounding the changes.
-Make sure you claim.
-You can always opt not to receive the payments – and avoid the tax charge – but still get all these additional entitlements.
+If either of you earns over £60,000, you can always opt not to receive the paymentsopens in new window - and avoid the tax charge - but still get the entitlements.

 Did you find this guide helpful?